LT-Intro-To-AI-SY2425/a1-intro-to-python-nathanrc535/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+    The coding lanuage does not seem too bad.
+It is pretty similar to Java.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+    Python has similar while loops, for loops, if statements, and functions like Java and Kotlin.
+The only difference is how they are written.

 3. What are some things that you learned through this assignment?

+    I learned how important indentations are in Python.
+I also learned how useful AI can be in assisting you in solving coding problems.